The bidding process continues for Chicago’s proposed downtown casino.

 “We want to make sure that we get the best-in-class opportunities for (any operator) across the country that understands the value of being in a city like Chicago,” she said.
 “This is a significant milestone in both our city’s history and our journey with COVID-19 as an entertainment district like this will reap numerous rewards for our city’s economy.”

 More gambling options, especially in Chicago, make sense.
-Since debuting, the IL sports betting market has become one of the biggest in the U.S. It finished second behind New Jersey for total sports handle in May.
+Since debuting, the Illinois sportsbooks market has become one of the biggest in the U.S. It finished second behind New Jersey for total sports handle in May.

 Lightfoot also highlighted how the winning bid would provide sustainable jobs with good-paying wages for its employees.
 The new casino must also provide more employment opportunities for other Chicago area businesses.
 Lightfoot also stressed the importance of the facility being an “integrated casino resort.”